Section 6: Accounting for Grants and Contracts

 - Increase of uncollectible receivable amounts due to the late submission of financial reports

-Even for accounts with unresolved allocability issues, financial reports will be sent no later than the final due date.
+Even for projects with unresolved allocability issues, financial reports will be sent no later than the final due date.
 When appropriate, GCFS will address any unresolved issues through a revised report.

 - Formal financial reports to sponsoring agencies per the terms and conditions of the award